PrivMedChat: End-to-End Differentially Private RLHF for Medical Dialogue Systems

 Abstract

 Large language models are increasingly used for patient-facing medical assistance and clinical decision support, but adapting them to clinical dialogue often requires supervision derived from doctor-patient conversations that may contain sensitive information.
-Conventional supervised fine-tuning and reinforcement learning from human feedback (RLHF) can amplify memorization risks, enabling empirical membership inference and extraction of rare training-set content.
-We present PrivMedChat, an end-to-end framework for differentially private RLHF (DP-RLHF) for medical dialogue.
-Our design enforces differential privacy at every training stage that directly accesses dialogue-derived supervision: (i) Differential Private Stochastic Gradient Descent (DP-SGD) for medical SFT and (ii) DP-SGD for reward model learning from preference pairs.
-To limit additional privacy expenditure during alignment, we apply DP-SGD to the PPO actor and critic when operating on dialogue-derived prompts, while the reward model remains fixed after DP training.
-We also introduce an annotation-free preference construction strategy that pairs physician responses with filtered non-expert generations to produce scalable preference data without clinician labeling.
-Experiments on medical dialogue benchmarks show that PrivMedChat at $\varepsilon=7$ achieves the highest ROUGE-L of 0.156 among all DP models, reduces clinical hallucinations to 1.4% and harmful advice to 0.4%, and obtains the highest overall score of 2.86 in a 3-model LLM-jury evaluation, while producing membership-inference signals that are near chance (AUC 0.510-0.555).
+Conventional supervised fine-tuning and reinforcement learning from human feedback (RLHF) can amplify memorization, enabling membership inference and disclosure of rare training-set details.
+We present PrivMedChat (Private Medical Chat), an end-to-end framework for differentially private RLHF (DP-RLHF) for medical dialogue systems.
+Our approach enforces differential privacy at each training stage that accesses dialogue-derived supervision, combining DP-SGD for supervised fine-tuning and reward model learning from preference pairs, and DP-aware policy optimization for alignment.
+To avoid costly clinician labeling, we introduce an annotation-free preference construction strategy that pairs physician responses with filtered non-expert generations.
+We evaluate PrivMedChat across medical dialogue tasks and assess utility, safety, and privacy under consistent privacy accounting, thereby providing a practical pathway to align medical chatbots while offering formal privacy guarantees.
 We open-source our code at https://github.com/sudip-bhujel/privmedchat.